Robin & Ted Konstantopoulos, Owners/Operators

 At present in addition to her private practice work Dr. Morgan works as a psychology professor at Tyndale University where she has founded TRACE – Tyndale’s Research in Autism and Community Education which offers seminars for parents and professionals, carries out research, and runs march break and summer camps for children with autism and other disabilities.
 She is also a sought after speaker and runs 2-3 workshops a month for a variety of provincial and federal agencies such as foster care, early intervention, school boards, and even parole boards.

 Natalie graduated from the Centennial College Child and Youth Care Advanced Diploma Program in 2013.
-She has over 7 years of experience working with children with Autism Spectrum Disorders as well as multiple other exceptionalities, including Dual Diagnosis.
+She then completed the Autism and Behavioral Science Program at Seneca College.
+Currently she is completing her Bachelors of Psychology at Athabasca University.
+Natalie has over 10 years of experience working with children with Autism Spectrum Disorders as well as multiple other exceptionalities, including Dual Diagnosis.
 She has worked in a variety of different settings including: residential, school board and ABA/IBI.
 She is enthusiastic and passionate about working along side children and youth.
-Natalie is a recent graduate of the Autism and Behavioural Science program at Seneca College and has been working as an Instructor Therapist since October 2016.

 Trish graduated from Trent University in 2001 with a B.A.
 Hons. and is currently pursuing her Masters Degree in Counselling Psychology.
 She has completed extensive training in Behavioural Therapy and Applied Behavioural Analysis (ABA) in addition to specialized training in CBT.
 Trish also has training and experience in tutoring adults and young children with learning disabilities.
 She provided home daycare for 8 yrs that included children with autism.
 Trish is also a mom of 2 boys with high functioning autism and has spent her time working and researching on new ways to help her children cope, develop and learn social skills over the years.
 She has always enjoyed working with children and youth and is enthusiastic to continue this in the field of Psychometry, Psychology and Counselling.